Skip to main content

 June 9, 2021Public announcement of the Lumio convergence and national rollout

-September 3, 2024Chapter 11 petitions filed in Delaware
+September 3, 2024chapter 11 petitions filed in Delaware

-September 4, 2024Interim DIP Order entered
+September 4, 2024Interim DIP order and joint-administration order entered

-September 25, 2024Bidding Procedures Order entered
+September 25, 2024Bidding procedures order entered

 October 7, 2024Bid deadline for competing offers

-October 31 - November 1, 2024Sale hearing held and Sale Order entered
+October 31 – November 1, 2024Sale hearing held and sale order entered

 November 1, 2024Sale to Zeo Energy closed

-December 13, 2024Combined Plan and Disclosure Statement filed
+December 13, 2024Combined plan and disclosure statement filed

-February 3, 2025Confirmation Order entered
+February 3, 2025Confirmation order entered

 Frequently Asked Questions